-- A. Make-up time will be attempted M-F with normal dayshift hours (8:00 a.m.
-4:30 p.m.) first as the student to staff ratio permits.
-Make-up time cannot be performed before 8:00 a.m. - B. M-F evening hours may be used up to and no later than 8:00 p.m. - C. In addition, for the safety of students and patients, not more than ten clinical hours shall be scheduled in any one day.
-Hours exceeding this limitation must be voluntary on the student's part. - D. Make-up time cannot be scheduled in a manner that would require more than 40 hours per week unless the scheduling is voluntary on the student's part. - E. Students and student athletes will seek approval of make-up time with both the Clinical coordinator and Clinical preceptor to avoid scheduling conflicts with other students.
+A. Make-up time will be attempted M-F with normal dayshift hours (8:00 a.m. - 4:30 p.m.) first as the student to staff ratio permits.
+Make-up time cannot be performed before 8:00 a.m.
+B. M-F evening hours may be used up to and no later than 8:00 p.m.

+- C. In addition, for the safety of students and patients, not more than ten clinical hours shall be scheduled in any one day.
+Hours exceeding this limitation must be voluntary on the student's part. - D. Make-up time cannot be scheduled in a manner that would require more than 40 hours per week unless the scheduling is voluntary on the student's part. - E. Students and student athletes will seek approval of make-up time with both the clinical coordinator and clinical preceptor to avoid scheduling conflicts with other students. - F. Make-up time is not permitted on university holidays or breaks.